 If receipt validation fails, the event displays in the blocked in-app events raw-data report (available to Protect360 subscribers).

-For details about the implementation of receipt validation, see the:
+For details about the implementation of receipt validation, see our developer SDK documentation:

 - For iOS sandbox apps, meaning apps that are not live in the App Store, receipt validation requires some additional code.

 - The AppsFlyer receipt validation service is free of charge to all account plans.